jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, Serpenphare is an optional end-game boss.
 Its most prominent attack is an AP draining ability, if it consumes too much AP with this move, it will explode.
  - Mechanically, we modeled the AP draining ability as a tap and stun with a charge counter being given.
 The "explode" ability is modeled as removing X charge counters to X damage to every creature (including itself)
+ - 19/11/2025: Increased tap-and-stun cost from 1U to 2U.
+Also added ability words.

 ## Stendhal